Mainul163/kanban-board/README.md

 ## How to run Backhand

 - After clone the code from the github repositorie have to install npm i in terminal
-- To run in the browser need to npm run dev
-- and port number 5000